 Extremely Frugal Daoguang Emperor That Cared Civilians

 As a monarch of a big empire with centralized power, Daoguang Emperor was quite famous for his extreme frugalness, even being stingy sometimes.

 He didn’t use fancy and expensive furniture and usually asked his servants to buy dinner outside of his palace, only because the food in the civilians' market was cheaper.

 He wore patched clothes and asked his imperial concubines to learn to make patches for him so that he didn’t need to spend money to hire others to do so.

-His beloved queen, the Empress Xiaoquancheng (1808 — 1840), supported his frugal ideology completely.
+His beloved queen, Empress Xiaoquancheng (1808 — 1840), supported his frugal ideology completely.

-All of Daoguang Emperor’s imperial consorts, under the queen’s command, barely worn make-up, nor fancy clothes.
+All of Daoguang Emperor’s imperial consorts, under the queen’s command, barely wore make-up, nor fancy clothes.
 They were mainly vegetarian and only ate well on big holidays, or important events.

 Daoguang Emperor's Beloved Queen in the Painting "Xuan Gong Chun Ai Tu", Drawn By Court Artist of the Qing Dynasty — Palace Museum

 Meanwhile, for products that stocked in the Imperial Warehouse that Daoguang won’t be using, he insisted to sell them to his officials for money.

 Besides, Daoguang Emperor kept suggesting his officials live frugal lives as well.
 He believed that the luxurious lifestyle would wear out people’s ambitions and courage.

 Other money that he saved had been spent on defeating endless rebels.